-This is a special galvanised metal sheet profile that facilitates the installation by aligning the counterframe with the metal door post.
+It is a special galvanised metal sheet profile that simplify the installation by aligning the pocket with the metal door post.

-To properly calculate the sizes of a sliding pocket door, it is first necessary to understand the difference between the terms ‘door opening’ (or passage size) and the ‘maximum overall dimensions’.
+To properly calculate the sizes of a sliding pocket door system, it is first necessary to understand the difference between "door opening" (or passage size) and "maximum overall dimensions".

-The door opening, or passage size, refers to the actual dimensions in height and width between the jambs (if present) and the level of the finished floor.
-A standard sliding pocket door has the same sizes as a corresponding hinged door.
-It typically measures 70 cm or 80 cm in width and 210 cm in height.
-It is also possible to build customized solutions having very large or very small passage sizes.
+The door opening, or passage size, refers to the actual dimensions in height and width between the jambs (if present) and from the level of the finished floor to the top beam.
+A standard sliding pocket door has the same sizes of a corresponding hinged door.
+It typically measures 70 or 80 cm in width and 210 cm in height.
+It is also possible to build customized solutions for very large or very small passage sizes.
 The dimensions for single-leaf doors start from a width of 600 mm up to 2000 mm, and from a height of 500 mm up to 2900 mm.

-The maximum overall dimensions instead refers to the total space required to install a sliding pocket door system.
-In width, this size is given by the sum of the passage size and the counterframe dimensions while in height it is given by the space from the finished floor level to the underside of the supporting architrave.
+The maximum overall dimensions refers instead to the total space required to install a sliding pocket door system.
+In width, this size is given by the sum of the passage size and the pocket dimensions while in height it is given by the length from the finished floor level to the upper edge of the architrave.

-Choosing the correct counterframe model is not difficult, however, certain key factors must be taken into account.
+Choosing the correct counterframe model is not difficult, but certain key factors must be taken into account.

-These include: the type of door, the opening and the construction material of the walls.
+These include: the type of door, the type of opening and the type of wall.

-- Regarding the type of door: whether the door is fitted with jambs or not (the so-called flush-with-wall doors).
-The jambs and architraves refer to all those elements that cover the walls around the door panel, actually called frame.
-In traditional doors, it normally protrudes from the door and the walls around the door panel.
-If instead there is no frame, we refer to modern doors without jambs and architraves flush with the wall.
-In the third case, when all jambs and architraves around the door panel are integrated and flush with the wall, we refer to traditional contemporary doors.
+The jambs and architraves refer to all those elements that cover the wall edges around the doorway.
+In traditional doors, they normally protrudes from the door and the walls around the door panel.
+If instead there is no edgings, we refer to modern doors without jambs and architraves flush-to-the-wall.

 Each of these solutions requires a specific counterframe.